-18. The second measure would apply to directors and other individuals who have control or exercise influence over a company that is involved in promoting tax avoidance and operating against the public interest on or after Royal Assent of Finance Bill 2023-24.
+18. The changes introduced via Schedule 13 would apply to directors and other individuals who have control or exercise influence over a company that is involved in promoting tax avoidance and operating against the public interest on or after Royal Assent of Finance Bill 2023-24.
 HMRC may consider information available to it, including any activity by the company, the directors and other individuals prior to Royal Assent when deciding whether to apply for a disqualification order to the court.